Having a pet

 If you want a pet that is a cat, dog or you live in a rural location and want a livestock animal

-- don’t want you getting any fines.
+- make sure you don’t get any fines.
 We will check your local council bylaws or if you live in a apartment or complex any body corporate rules for keeping pets

-- to let our staff and contractors know when they come visit you
+- to let our staff and contractors know when they visit you

-If your pet is a dog or a livestock animal you be also asked to sign a Pet Information form, and agree to be a great pet owner.
-Just give us a call and we will get this all sorted for you.
+If your pet is a dog or a livestock animal, you may also be asked to sign a Pet Information form, and agree to be a great pet owner.

-If everything is okay, we will be in contact and let you know you can have a pet at your Kāinga Ora home.
+If everything is okay, we will let you know you can have a pet at your Kāinga Ora home.
 All you need to do is enjoy their company, look after them, and make sure they don’t cause any issues to your neighbours and in your community.

 If you do not hear from us, call our Customer Support Centre on 0800 801 601 for an update.

 Sometimes we may not be able to allow pets in your home.
-If that happens, we will let you know and you can always ask us to review our decision if you think it was unfair.
+If that happens, we will let you know and you can always ask us to review our decision if you think it is unfair.

 Making it safe for when we visit

-- put your dog in your car/truck and lock the doors.
+- keep it in your vehicle and lock the doors.
 Make sure you wind the window down enough so your dog has fresh air, and leave a bowl of water

 - keep your dog on a leash and under the control of a responsible person.
-Not a young child

-- put your dog on a chain in a way that the chain cannot loosen or break.
-For example a fence post, a dog run or a tree trunk.
-Don’t use door knobs, stakes in the ground or things that can be moved
+- leash it with something sturdy, that won’t loosen or break.
+A fence post, dog run or a tree trunk could work, but door knobs, stakes in the ground or things that can be moved are unsuitable.

-- put your dog in a room/garage/shed that you can lock and secure your dog with a lead to a piece of furniture that will not move.
+- keep it in a lockable room/garage/shed and secure your dog with a lead to a piece of furniture that will not move.
 Remember to make sure it has a water bowl, and let your kids know so they do not unlock the door and take the dog off the lead.

 - take your dog for a walk on a leash while our staff are at your home.